AndreasTraut/Machine-Learning-with-Python/README.md

      8.1.
 Datapreparation for ALS
      8.2 Build the recommendation model using alternating least squares (ALS)
      8.3 Get recommendations
-     8.4 Clustering of Users with K-Means
-     8.5 Perform a PCA and draw the 2-dim projection
+     8.4 Clustering of Users with K-Means: see https://hub.docker.com/repository/docker/andreastraut/machine-learning-pyspark  8.5 Perform a PCA and draw the 2-dim projection